 Introduction

 Alzheimer’s disease (AD) is a fatal neurodegenerative condition marked by progressive memory loss, cognitive decline, and impaired daily functioning1.
 Despite extensive research, the root causes remain unknown and curative treatments remain elusive.
 AD is hallmarked by the presence of extracellular amyloid-β (Aβ) plaques, intracellular neurofibrillary tau tangles, lipid droplet accumulation, and neuroinflammation2,3.
 Microglia, the brain’s macrophages, play a pivotal yet complex role in AD pathology.
 While their phagocytic activity toward Aβ is considered neuroprotective, they also release cytokines that increase neuroinflammation, ultimately harming neighboring neurons and glia4,5.
-Two newly-approved monoclonal antibodies targeting Aβ, while transformative, have shown limited efficacy, only modestly slowing disease progression6.
+Two newly approved monoclonal antibodies targeting Aβ, while transformative, have shown limited efficacy, only modestly slowing disease progression6.
 This underscores the need for a deeper understanding of the intricate interactions between the neuroimmune system and AD-relevant proteins.

-Overview of structural domains in sTREM2.
+Overview of structural domains in sTREM2 and full-length TREM2

 The activation of TREM2, mediated by the binding of ligands such as PLs, shapes key microglial functions, including proliferation, phagocytosis, and lipid metabolism.
-Notably, in pathological conditions, ligand-induced TREM2 activation triggers microglial phenotype switching to Disease-Associated Microglia (DAM), characterized by the activation of inflammatory, phagocytic, and lipid metabolic pathways31.
+Notably, in pathological conditions, ligand-induced TREM2 activation triggers microglial phenotype switching to Disease-Associated Microglia (DAM), characterized by the activation of inflammatory, phagocytic, and lipid metabolic pathways33.
 Additionally, TREM2’s extracellular domain can undergo cleavage from ADAM 10/17 sheddase at residue H157, yielding soluble TREM2 (sTREM2).
-The role and relevance of sTREM2 in disease pathology has been heavily debated32.
-In the cerebrospinal fluid of individuals with early-stage AD, elevated sTREM2 levels have been detected and linked to slower AD progression3335.
-Further, there is a strong correlation between the levels of sTREM2 in the cerebrospinal fluid and that of Tau, however correlation with Aβ is inclusive.
-These findings have established sTREM2 as a long-time biomarker for AD diagnosis and progression3638.
+The role and relevance of sTREM2 in disease pathology has been heavily debated34.
+In the cerebrospinal fluid of individuals with early-stage AD, elevated sTREM2 levels have been detected and linked to slower AD progression3537.
+Further, there is a strong correlation between sTREM2 levels in cerebrospinal fluid and those of Tau, although correlation with Aβ is inconclusive.
+These findings have established sTREM2 as a long-time biomarker for AD diagnosis and progression3840.

 Some anionic ligands, including Aβ, predominantly bind to Surface 1 on TREM2.
 Intriguingly, recent observations revealed that Aβ binds to an alternative binding region, termed ‘Surface 2’, on sTREM2, situated opposite Surface 1 (Fig. 1).
-Surface 2 features a group of positively charged residues surrounded by acidic residues, creating a variegated electrostatic potential11.
+Surface 2 features a group of positively charged residues surrounded by acidic residues, creating a variegated electrostatic potential13.
 Herein, we aimed to unravel the molecular basis behind this functionally significant distinction in ligand binding between soluble and membrane-bound TREM2, utilizing molecular dynamics (MD) simulations.
 We focused on (s)TREM2-PL interactions, establishing a controlled framework to assess the impacts of various PL chemistries on ligand binding, specifically comparing the binding behavior of anionic PS and neutral PC.
 We hypothesized that the oft-overlooked flexible stalk domain of sTREM2, minimally explored in previous in silico studies, may play a pivotal role in mediating the observed variations in binding.
 Furthermore, we sought to understand the impact of the AD-risk mutation R47H on ligand binding, thereby unraveling fundamental roles of (s)TREM2 in AD pathology.
-To our knowledge, this study represents the second-ever application of MD to investigate sTREM2, totaling an unprecedented 17.2 μs of simulation time.
+To our knowledge, this study represents the second-ever application of MD to investigate sTREM2, totaling an unprecedented 31.2 µs of simulation time.
 Ultimately, this research may unveil new insights into the mechanistic and therapeutic roles of sTREM2 in AD.

 Methods